Safety Data Sheets (SDS)

 Items returned within 30 days of purchase with a return authorization number on the outside and inside of the return box will be credited 100%.
 Product returned between 31 and 60 days from purchase date is subject to a 20% restocking fee.
 Ultradent will not accept returns after 60 days, with the exception of machines under warranty.
 Errors in shipment must be reported within 14 days of invoice date.
 All return authorization numbers become invalid 90 days after date of issue.
 A return authorization number must accompany all returns to receive proper credit.
 Please contact Customer Service at 800.552.5512 for assistance.

-The VALO Grand light uses a custom, multiwavelength light-emitting diode (LED) for producing high-intensity light at 385-515nm capable of polymerizing all light-cured dental materials.
+The VALO Cordless curing light uses a custom, multiwavelength light-emitting diode (LED) for producing high-intensity light at 385-515nm capable of polymerizing all light-cured dental materials.
 This intensity will also penetrate porcelain and is capable of curing underlying resin cements similar to a quality halogen light.

-Every VALO Grand curing light starts as a solid bar of tempered, high-grade aerospace aluminum, which is CNC precision milled at Ultradent’s facility in Utah, USA.
-The unibody construction ensures durability and provides unsurpassed heat dissipation.
-The elegant, ergonomic, and streamlined design enables the VALO Grand light to easily reach all curing sites without sacrificing patient comfort.
-The aluminum wand, machined components, and tempered glass lens make it the most durable cordless curing light available.
+Every VALO Cordless light starts as a solid bar of tempered, high-grade aerospace aluminum, which is CNC precision milled at Ultradent’s facility in Utah, USA.
+The unibody construction ensures VALO Cordless light’s durability and provides unsurpassed heat dissipation.
+The elegant, ergonomic, and streamlined design enables the VALO Cordless light to easily reach all curing sites without sacrificing patient comfort.
+The VALO Cordless light’s aluminum wand, machined components, and tempered glass lens make it the most durable cordless curing light available.

 - Optimally collimated beam delivers a complete, uniform cure

-- Three curing options—Standard Power, High Power Plus, and Xtra Power—offer convenience and flexibility
+- Three curing modes—Standard Power, High Power, and Xtra Power—offer convenience and flexibility

 - Slim, ergonomic wand allows unprecedented access to all restoration sites

 - Unique unibody design is both extremely durable and lightweight